 - Sink with running water

 You can also travel with many of your favorite cooking tools like cutting boards and spice racks.
-With a little ingenuity, you can come up with inventive and convenient ways to implement these into your van kitchen.
+With a little ingenuity, you can come up with inventive and convenient ways to implement all this and more into your van kitchen.

 How Do You Cook in a Van?